When Should You Inspect A Ladder

 5. Look for Hidden Dangers

 After a storm or heavy use, inspect for internal damage.
-On fiberglass ladders, check for delamination or soft spots.
-On the flip side, use a flashlight to scan for hairline cracks or water damage.
+Consider this: on fiberglass ladders, check for delamination or soft spots.
+Use a flashlight to scan for hairline cracks or water damage.
 If your ladder has ropes or cables (like on some extension ladders), look for fraying or kinks.

 Final Tips for Safe Usage